 NMN has advantages to other precursor NAD+ molecules, such as nicotinamide.
 Nicotinamide is obtained from a standard diet and when consumed in high quantities induces nausea and flushing4, which makes using nicotinamide as a NAD+ precursor difficult.
 Since NMN supplementation increases NAD+ levels in organs and improves symptoms of age-related diseases in aging mice,5,6,7 it is important to examine safety and efficacy of administering NMN.

 The evidence from the study indicates single, oral administration up to 500 mg is safe and produces no gastrointestinal symptoms in healthy men.
 Oral administration could provide a therapeutic strategy to replenish NAD+ levels to mitigate age-related disorders in humans.
 Future studies should look at effects from long-term NMN administration as this study only examines effects of single doses of NMN.
-Future studies should also include women along with greater numbers of subjects to increase the power of the studies.
+Future studies should also include women to increase the power of the studies.